Closed

 Directions

-From Randle, Washington travel south on State Highway 131 (Forest Roads 23 and 25).
+From Randle, Washington, travel south on State Highway 131 (Forest Roads 23 and 25).
 Veer left in 1 mile at the Y of Forest Road 23 and Forest Road 25.
-Continue to follow Forest Service Road 23 for 30.2 miles and turn left on Forest Road 2329.
+Continue on Forest Road 23 for 30.2 miles and turn left on Forest Road 2329.
 Follow Forest Road 2329 for 0.78 miles.
-Road 2329 turns to the right at the junction of Forest Road 5601.
-Follow Forest Road 5601 (straight) for 0.8 miles and arrive at the campground on the right.
+Road 2329 turns right at the junction of Forest Road 5601.
+Follow Forest Road 5601 straight for 0.8 miles to the campground on the right.

 Amenities